References for

 Day is set apart every year in honor of motherhood.
 On

-the second Sunday in May, many families and churches make
+the second Sunday in May,

-a special point of honoring mothers.
-Many people follow
+honoring mothers.
+Many people follow the

-colored carnation means that a person's mother is living.
+carnation means that a person's

 Mother's